 - The last player is eliminated, as there should be one less chair than there are players.

 - However, there are 2 eliminations each round.
 Once the players are all seated they open up the envelope under their chair revealing their bonus points.
 The bonus points are added to their obstacle course points, and the player with the least amount of points is also eliminated.

-- The remaining players get ready to run the course again and the envelopes are redistributed under different chairs so nobody know which chair has the most bonus points.
+- The remaining players get ready to run the course again and the envelopes are redistributed under different chairs so nobody knows which chair has the most bonus points.

-- The game contimues until 3 players are left.
-The players race through the obstacel course until the music stops.
+- The game continues until 3 players are left.
+The players race through the obstacle course until the music stops.

 Award presentation with fireworks and a BBQ are in order.
-Okay, maybe just a medal for the winner and ice cream sandwhiches for the winning cabin/group.
+Okay, maybe just a medal for the winner and ice cream sandwiches for the winning cabin/group.